top of page

 Highlights

-• Designed an end-to-end appointment journey covering scheduling, consultation preparation, and reintegration into daily routine, providing comprehensive support to empower patient independence in managing their care.
+• Designed end-to-end patient appointment user flow that includes appointment scheduling, consultation preparation, and reintegration into the daily routine to provide comprehensive support that empowers patients to manage their own care independently.

 • Leveraged AI to simplify symptom journaling and generate health summaries, to help users recognise symptom patterns and recall health changes over time.

-• Leveraged real-time metadata on appointment status, traffic, and food quality/accessibility at appointment sites to improve patient experience during longer visits
+• Leveraged real-time metadata on appointment status, public transport services and schedules, traffic conditions, and road incidents to plan patient departure times for appointments, as well as information on food quality and accessibility at appointment sites to enhance the patient experience during longer visits.

 Key Role and Responsibilities

-• As part of a university research project in Oslo, conducted in-depth user research on challenges and support gaps faced by single cancer patients to help them navigate social support, access practical resources, and maintain social connections to prevent isolation.
+• As part of a university research project in Oslo, I conducted in-depth user research on challenges and support gaps faced by single cancer patients and investigated healthcare service limitations like caregiver shortages that can impact patient care.

 • Applied service design methodologies to frame project scope and define user needs.

-• Designed end-to-end user journeys focused on lifestyle and non-medical task management.
+• Designed end-to-end user journeys with detailed UI flows and scenarios, with Figma prototype interactions focused on lifestyle and non-medical task management for single cancer patients.

 • Integrated AI use cases to simplify symptom tracking and routine healthcare tasks.